maraisabella/dataviz-final-project-group4/README.md

 The purpose of this project is to implement end to end data pipeline and finally analyze and model the data using ML techniques.

 ### Exploratory Data Analysis
-The main python file used for dataset preperation and cleaning can be located   [HERE](https://github.com/maraisabella/dataviz-final-project-group4/blob/main/dataviz_fp_gp4_covid_analysis.py)

-We identified columns had significant missing data and removed them.
+We identified columns that had significant missing data and removed them.
 For example, total vaccinations were missing the majority of the data.
 We then removed cases that had missing values.
 In addition, we created boxplots to identify those variables with outliers using the script below.

 ![](analysis/boxplot_code.png)